 TFC oversees a portfolio of office space, storage, warehouses, parking garages and grounds of buildings across 283 cities and towns in Texas.
 Our team provides and contracts for the design and construction, property management, grounds and custodial services, recycling and waste management services, building climate and energy automation, and the fire and security services required to keep State agencies working for our constituents.
 Our goal is to serve with excellence by providing high-quality work environments that are functional, energy efficient, and cost effective to operate.

-TFC's portfolio of leased and owned facilities encompasses more than 28.5 million square feet of office, warehouse and parking facilities, supporting the needs of over 100 state agencies and housing over 60,000 state employees in 288 cities throughout Texas.
-PREM is responsible for the planning and management of these state-owned and leased facilities with the principal services and functions being:
+TFC's portfolio of leased and owned facilities encompasses more than 28 million square feet of office, warehouse and parking facilities, supporting the needs of over 100 state agencies and housing over 62,000 state employees in 288 cities throughout Texas.

 For the facilities managed by TFC, FDC is responsible for project management oversight, minor construction, building infrastructure maintenance and repairs, and energy management.